dingo-d/expire/readme.txt

 = 1.1.0 =
 Update theme and tested with latest WordPress version (5.2.2) Add styles for all Gutenberg blocks
-Updated the theme to meet the current Theme Review standards Changed bundled images to be GPL compatible
+Updated the theme to meet the current Theme Review standards (skip links and some keyboard navigation) Changed bundled images to be GPL compatible
 Change License to MIT